Katamaze/WHMCS-Action-Hook-Factory/README.md

 ## Prevent Emails to be sent based on Client Group

-This hook prevents WHMCS from sending *General Messages* email templats to specific client groups based on a sort of blacklist.
+The hook prevents WHMCS from sending *General Messages* email templats to specific client groups based on a sort of blacklist.

 [Get the Code »](https://github.com/Katamaze/WHMCS-Action-Hooks/blob/master/hooks/PreventEmailSendingBasedOnClientGroup.php)